-If you’ve ever considered a nursing career, you probably already know that the field is extremely diverse, and the needs are many!
-There are numerous types of nursing careers to choose from, so how do you choose the right path and ensure that you’re taking the correct steps to bring your dream to fruition?
-While many prospective nurses naturally consider factors like salary and educational requirements, a bigger consideration must be weighed: the nurse’s larger role in the healthcare landscape.
+If you’ve ever considered a nursing career, you probably already know that the field is highly diverse, and the needs are many!
+There are many different nursing roles available in the healthcare industry.
+There are numerous nursing careers, so how do you choose the right path and ensure that you take the correct steps to bring your dream to fruition?
+While many prospective nurses naturally consider factors like salary and educational requirements, significant considerations must be weighed: they nurture a considerable role in the healthcare landscape.
 By understanding how each type of nurse brings value to the world of healthcare, you can make your decision from a more informed and confident place.

 That’s where we come in.
-We’ve provided you with this concise, easy-to-follow cheat sheet about the most prominent classes of nurses, what kind of degrees their jobs require, how they fit into the bigger picture when it comes to the healthcare industry, and more.
-If you’ve ever found yourself looking at the letters after a nurse’s name and scratching your head in confusion, this is the guide for you!
-Nurses are, in many ways, healthcare’s lifeblood, and the more you know about their duties, the better prepared you’ll be for the needs of both your employees and your patients.
+We’ve provided you with this concise, easy-to-follow cheat sheet about the most prominent classes of nurses, what kind of degrees their jobs require, how they fit into the bigger pectins of the healthcare industry, and more.
+If you’ve ever found yourself looking at the letters after a nurse’s name and scratching your head in confusion, this is the guy you!
+Nurses are, in many ways, healthcare’s lifeblood, and the more you know about their duties, the better prepared you’ll be for the needs of your employees and your patients.

 See for yourself how ReferralMD can improve your patient referral process with patient engagement tools that reduce no-shows.

 RN is short for “registered nurse” and is most likely the type of nurse that pops into your head when you think of that word.
-RNs abound in America’s hospitals and doctors’ offices; they are often the first healthcare professional a patient comes into contact with regarding medication, treatment plans, and other provisions vital to the individual’s health or recovery.
-There are millions of RNs working in the United States today, which should underscore just how vital they are to the smooth running of healthcare establishments all over the country.
+RNs abound in America’s hospitals and doctors’ offices; they are often the first health professionals a patient contacts regarding medication, treatment plans, and other provisions vital to the individual’s health or recovery.
+There are millions of RNs working in the United States today, which should underscore just how crucial they are to the smooth running of healthcare establishments all over the country.

 RNs form a vital component of the overall healthcare industry, and they are essential for making sure the gears keep turning.
-Almost everyone in an advanced nursing position begins their nursing careers as registered nurses, and their skills and experience influence every day-to-day element of hospitals, nursing homes, and more.
+Almost everyone in an advanced nursing position begins their nursing career as a registered nurse, and their skills and experience influence every day-to-day element of hospitals, nursing homes, and more.
 No practice is complete without a dedicated staff of RNs.

 However, just because LPNs don’t always factor in leadership roles doesn’t mean that their role as a nurse isn’t essential.
-Licensed practical nurses often deal directly with the patient’s immediate care, which means they’re most frequently the ones taking vitals, treating wounds, and administering medication.
-LPNs are charged with carrying out important tasks designated by the RNs and doctors, and as such, they gain a lot of hands-on experience that makes them well prepared for promotion into those two roles.
+Licensed practical nurses often deal directly with the patient’s immediate care, which means they’re most frequently taking vitals, treating wounds, and administering medication.
+LPNs are charged with carrying out essential tasks designated by the RNs and doctors, and as such, they gain a lot of hands-on experience that makes them well-prepared for promotion into those two roles.

 LPNs perform many operational duties that allow a healthcare practice, home care environment, or hospital to work at maximum efficiency.
-A “practical” nurse is often the kind that will form the connective tissue between immediate treatment and a larger overall healthcare and treatment plan.
-They make an important difference in patients’ lives every day and shouldn’t be taken for granted.
+A “practical” nurse is often the kind that will form the connective tissue between immediate treatment and, more significantly, overall healthcare and treatment plan.
+They make an essential difference in patients’ daily day and shouldn’t be taken for granted.

-Clinical Nurse Specialist is a vital and highly coveted role in the healthcare apparatus, and as such, it can be a difficult position to nab.
+Clinical Nurse Specialist is a vital and highly coveted role in the healthcare apparatus, and as such, it can be a problematic position capture.
 Every CNS must first complete a bachelor’s in nursing before completing a master’s program or a doctoral degree program, and this can take years of intense practice and study.
-From there, further degrees are required depending on the specialization of choice (for example, a degree in pediatrics may be required if the CNS in question wishes to work at a children’s hospital).
+From there, further degrees are required depending on the specialization of choice (for example, a degree in pediatrics may be needed if the ion wishes to work at a children’s hospital).
 The ins and outs vary depending on the area of expertise and a given nurse’s state board requirements, but it’s a long, demanding road no matter where or what you pick.

 A CNA is a Certified Nursing Assistant.
-This role is exactly what it sounds like: the CNA helps RNs and LPNs with the routines and daily tasks of a given hospital or clinic.
-CNAs frequently respond to immediate patient needs, such as bringing them food and taking care of their hygiene, and reporting any changes in their condition to a doctor or nurse.
+This role is exactly what it sounds like the CNA helps RNs and LPNs with the routines and daily tasks of a given hospital or clinic.
+CNAs frequently respond to immediate patient needs, such as bringing them, taking care of their hygiene, and reporting any changes in their condition to a doctor or nurse.
 Think of the CNA as the go-between for the patient and the professional that will provide their broader healthcare plans, and you’ll get a better idea of the role they fulfill.

-This may sound like a similar position to that of the LPN, but there are some key differences.
-The main one is that CNAs are not permitted to do some of the more intensive duties that typically accompany the nursing field; they cannot administer medication or alter or suggest treatment plans.
+This may sound like a similar position to the LPN’s, but there are some key differences.
+The main one is that CNAs are not permitted to do the more intensive duties that typically accompany the nursing field; they cannot administer medication or alter or suggest treatment plans.
 A CNA degree can be earned in a community college or a vocational school, and the job tends to be on the lower end of earning potential when it comes to the healthcare industry (as of 2017, the median hourly wage for a nursing assistant was just over $13 an hour).

-Nursing assistants don’t receive much of the glory that comes to the profession of medicine, but they are some of the unsung heroes of the healthcare industry.
+Nursing assistants don’t receive much of the glory that comes with the profession of medicine, but they are some of the unsung heroes of the healthcare industry.
 They form a vital bridge between the patients and their caretakers.
-While their tasks are less technically intensive than those of other nursing jobs, they increase any medical facility’s ability to operate at a maximum of efficiency and hospitality.
+While their tasks are less technically intensive than other nursing jobs, they increase medical facilities’ ability to operate at maximum efficiency and hospitality.

 As you might expect, becoming a Nurse Practitioner is no easy feat.
 Like CNSs, to become an NP, you need a master’s degree and extensive further education in the field of medicine you wish to work in.
 Additionally, NPs must have a bachelor’s degree in Nursing Science and have previously worked as an RN with a license in good standing.
 It can take years to go through the motions of becoming a Nurse Practitioner, and because the field has so much competition, the standards for who can be regarded as a qualified NP are very high.